 - 1. Students are expected to enroll in seven courses each semester.
 Juniors and seniors enrolled in multiple AP/Honors courses, participating in varsity sports/co-curricular activities or involved in significant leadership roles may petition the Academic Counselor for an exception to this policy.
-The Academic Counselor in consultation with the Assistant Head may, upon review of the request, grant approval. - No student may be enrolled in more than ONE off-campus course in any semester. - 3.
+The Academic Counselor in consultation with the Assistant Head may, upon review of the request, grant approval. - 2.
+No student may be enrolled in more than ONE off-campus course in any semester. - 3.
 Any student whose academic work takes her beyond the scope and sequence of the Connelly curriculum may continue her study in a particular field on the college level.
 Prior approval from the Assistant Head is required. - 4.
 In calculating the GPA (Grade Point Average), all academic courses are included.
 Physical education, Student Government, and Foundation courses are not calculated into the GPA.
 Students who take Advanced Placement or Honors courses receive one extra quality point, which is applicable in the tabulation of the Honor Roll and the weighted GPA.
 A grade below C- does not earn the extra quality point. - 5.
-Connelly School uses a letter grading system from A F. The recommended grading scale is: A+=98.-100, A=93-97, A-=90-92, B+=87-89, B=83-86, B=80-82, C+=77-79, C=73-76, C-=70-72, D+=67-69, D=63-66, D-=60-62, F (below 60).
+Connelly School uses a letter grading system from A F. The recommended grading scale is: A+=98-100, A=93-97, A-=90-92, B+=87-89, B=83-86, B-=80-82, C+=77-79, C=73-76, C-=70-72, D+=67-69, D=63-66, D-=60-62, F (below 60).
 The cumulative GPA is reported both weighted and unweighted to colleges. - 6.
-Since Connelly is a small, solely college preparatory school with competitive admissions, rank-in-class is not used.
+Since Connelly is a small, solely college preparatory school with competitive admissions, rank-inclass is not used.
 Calculating and reporting a class rank is a disservice to our students because it magnifies slight differences in cumulative GPA's.
-To better describe our students, a school profile is prepared annually and accompanies each transcript. - 7.
-Assigned summer reading and All School Reading is required for all students, grades 9-12.
+To better describe our students, a school profile is prepared annually and accompanies each transcript.